Lassie

 Think about this:

 To keep track of all these rules that apply to entry into Sweden, the Swedish Board of Agriculture has compiled a travel guide that will help you find out what is required.
+To keep track of al the rules that apply to entry into Germany the important information can be for example found on the website of German Customs.
 We also recommend that before departure you find out if the country you intend to go to has any known diseases that your dog or cat can be infected with during the stay.
 There are recommendations from some countries to protect your dog or cat against e.g. Leptospirosis, Leishmania, French heartworm and more.

 As a pet owner, you are responsible for knowing the rules that apply when traveling abroad with a dog or cat.
 These rules can be quickly updated and changed, so get in the habit of always keeping up to date.
-Information about this is available on jordbruksverket.se and the authorities for the country you are traveling to.
+Information about this is available for Sweden on jordbruksverket.se and for Germany on www.bmleh.de and the authorities for the country you are traveling to.

 When you arrive in the country, you must not forget to report the dog or cat to the customs.
 This is also the animal owner's obligation!